 The Bhavprakash nighantu edition of 1998 verse – 53-58, page no-15-16.

 - The names are Pippali, Magadhi, Krushna, Vaidehi, Chapala, Kana, Upakulya, Ushana, Shoundi, Kola and Teeksna Tandula all are Sanskrit names of Piper longum.

 - Pippali promotes digestive fire, Aphrodisiac.
-Having sweet taste after digestion.
-Having rejuvenating properties.
+Having sweet taste after digestion and rejuvenating properties.
 Slightly hot in potency with pungent taste.
 It pacifies Vata and Kapha.
-It is useful for asthma, cough, diabetes, piles, spleen disorders and endotoxins.
+The herb is useful for asthma, cough, diabetes, piles, spleen disorders and endotoxins.

 - Raw Pippali aggravates Kapha.
 It is unctuous, cold in potency, sweet in taste, heavy in nature and pacifies Pitta.

 - Dry Pippali aggravates Pitta if mixed with honey.
 It pacifies cough, fever, excess of adipose tissue and is good for digestive fire.
 If Pippali is used with jiggery, it is useful for low digestive fire, indigestion, asthma, heart disease, anemia and worms.